 A: Yes, our social work degree program is offered online with two 15-week in-person field courses also required.
 Visit our site to learn more about enrolling in one of our social work degree courses.

 Q: Why should I get my degree from University of Phoenix?

 A: There are several reasons to get your degree from our online university, starting with our accreditation and experienced teachers.
-(The University of Phoenix has been continually accredited by the Higher Learning Commission and its predecessor since 1978, hlcommission.org.)
+(The University of Phoenix has been continually accredited by the Higher Learning Commission since 1978, hlcommission.org.)
 In addition, we offer the following services:

 - Earn your degree without starting from scratch.
 The University of Phoenix can save you money through scholarships and college transfer credits.
 For more information, click here.

 Q: How much do social work majors make in the real world?

 A: Salary ranges are dependent on location and experience.
 Social workers in major metropolitan areas or cities with high costs of living may earn a higher salary than colleagues working in smaller, more affordable towns.